dyacob/Date-Ethiopic/SECURITY.md

-Security vulnerabilities in upstream software (embedded libraries, prerequisite modules or system libraries, or in Perl), are not covered by this policy unless they affect Date::Ethiopic, or Date::Ethiopic can be used to exploit vulnerabilities in them.
+Security vulnerabilities in upstream software (embedded libraries, prerequisite modules or system libraries, or in Perl), are not covered by this policy unless they affect `Date::Ethiopic`, or `Date::Ethiopic` can be used to exploit vulnerabilities in them.

-Security vulnerabilities in downstream software (any software that uses Date::Ethiopic, or plugins to it that are not included with the Date::Ethiopic distribution) are not covered by this policy.
+Security vulnerabilities in downstream software (any software that uses `Date::Ethiopic`, or plugins to it that are not included with the `Date::Ethiopic` distribution) are not covered by this policy.

 ## Supported Versions of Date::Ethiopic

-The maintainer(s) will only commit to releasing security fixes for the latest version of Date::Ethiopic.
+The maintainer(s) will only commit to releasing security fixes for the latest version of `Date::Ethiopic`.

-Note that the Date::Ethiopic project only supports major versions of Perl released in the past 10 years, even though Date::Ethiopic will run on older versions of Perl.
+Note that the `Date::Ethiopic` project only supports major versions of Perl released in the past 10 years, even though `Date::Ethiopic` will run on older versions of Perl.
 If a security fix requires us to increase the minimum version of Perl that is supported, then we may do so.

 # Installation and Usage Issues

-The distribution metadata specifies minimum versions of prerequisites that are required for Date::Ethiopic to work.
+The distribution metadata specifies minimum versions of prerequisites that are required for `Date::Ethiopic` to work.
 However, some of these prerequisites may have security vulnerabilities, and you should ensure that you are using up-to-date versions of these prerequisites.